scala/scala-lang/_posts/2026-01-22-release-notes-3.8.0.md

 ### Compiled with Scala 3

 The Scala standard library has historically been compiled using Scala 2.13 and used by Scala 3 as-is, thanks to binary compatibility.
-In 3.8.0 the library is now compiled with Scala 3.
+In Scala 3.8 the library is now compiled with Scala 3.
 The change itself has been verified to be binary compatible and should not cause problems when migrating to Scala 3.8.

 > **Source Incompatibility:** Context bounds in standard library classes such as `scala.reflect.ClassTag` used in `Array.empty[T]` method, are now desugared to `given` instead of `implicit`.
 This change requires `using` modifiers when supplying explicit parameters.